Free Wellness Tools

 A general wellness screen, not a diagnosis — trends over time matter most.

-A rough screen — it can't tell muscle from fat.
+A rough screening tool — it can't tell muscle from fat.
+Please take it with a grain of salt.

 ftin